 Elio and Marzia's relationship became accidentally controversial earlier this month when Sony UK released a poster of the movie featuring Chalamet and Garrel, superimposed with a quote about romance.
 Twitter accused the studio of straight-washing the film, a practice that's still unfortunately used to sell stories that could be deemed "non-mainstream."
 To imply that Elio and Marzia are the main love interests in the film is, of course, false.
 But their interactions still carry their own weight.
 Guadagnino has even expressed his potential desire for sequels, one of which could explore what becomes of Elio and Marzia's friendship down the line.
 Just like Elio and Oliver's story of an agonising first love, theirs is a relationship that is deeply relatable.

 "I'm 26," she said," and I've had a first love," Garrel said.
 "Obviously this movie hits home in that aspect.
 It wakes something within you, and it soothes you, and it's also a little shocking because it brings you back to that moment.
 But it's probably the only time in your life that you'll have that back and forth of sadness and madness."

 Elio's relationship with Marzia, on the other hand, is more measured, and therefore, more timeless.
 "I think that really quickly, Marzia sees the attraction of Elio for Oliver, but she doesn’t care because she loves him so much," Garrel explained.
 "Her feelings for him exceed everything.
 I think that she cares about him more than her own happiness.
 She’s really protective with him.
 Maybe that’s why at the end, their relationship as friends is not broken.”

-Call Me By Your Name hits theaters November 24.
+Call Me By Your Name is in cinemas now.

 Read These Stories Next: